-A group of ten temples together form the Pattadakal temples which were all built by the Chalukya kings.
-Apparently the coronation of the kings used to take place here.
+A group of ten temples together form the Pattadakal temples, which were all built by the Chalukya kings.
+The coronation of the kings used to take place here.
 The main temple is the Virupaksha temple

-The gate leads to the banks of Malaprabha river and a Nandi in dilapidated state was standing under the tree.
-Another majestic Nandi which did look like a real one sitting by greets you in front of the temple and we proceeded in.
-Every pillar of the temple has some epic etched in.
-If one side of the pillar has depiction from Ramayana, another side has the story from Mahabharatha; bits and pieces from mythology can be seen everywhere.
-This was also the temple which was used as prototype to construct the Kailasanatha temple of Ellora.
+The gate leads to the banks of the Malaprabha river, and a statue of Nandi in a dilapidated state was standing under the tree.
+Another life-like majestic Nandi statue greeted us in front of the temple, and we proceeded in.
+Every pillar of the temple has some epic carved into it.
+If one side of the post has a depiction from Ramayana, another side has a story from Mahabharatha; bits and pieces from mythology can be seen everywhere.
+This was also the temple that was used as a prototype to construct the Kailasanatha temple of Ellora.

-From Pattadakal, Badami is around 25km or so, hence both can be done in a day.
+From Pattadakal, Badami is around 25 kilometres; both can be covered in a day.
 Avoid public holidays to have the place all to yourself.
 I was more content with this UNESCO heritage site than the ones I saw at Hampi.